 How Does An Out-Of-State Resident Remove A Michigan Driver’s License "Hold"?

-Many former Michigan residents packed up and moved when the economic recession of 2008 hit.
-Many people continue to leave Michigan, especially after having their driver’s license revoked due to repeat OWI or other criminal convictions.
-The thinking and logic work like this: I can move away from my troubles, and get a license in California, Ohio, Colorado etc. etc. Unfortunately, that logic and thinking doesn’t always work.
-Most often, out-of-state residents cannot get licensed in their new states because of the “hold” placed on them by the Michigan Secretary of State.
+You may decide to leave Michigan, especially if you’ve had your driver’s license revoked due to repeat OWI or other criminal convictions.
+The thinking and logic work like this: I can move away from my troubles, and get a license in another state like California, Ohio, or Colorado.
+Unfortunately, that logic and thinking doesn’t always work.
+Most often, out-of-state residents can’t get licensed in a new state because of the “hold” placed on them by the Michigan Secretary of State.

 Every day, people from all over the country call our firm and ask these questions:

-“What do I have to do to remove my Michigan license hold?”
+“What do I have to do to remove my Michigan driver’s license hold?”